 Gameplay is much the same in the Android version as the original.
 You can play with 2-5 players virtually, either strangers or friends, and interact with each other through a voice chat system.

 Exploding Kittens costs $1.99 on the Google Play store.
-It’s a fairly basic version of the game, but enough to get started.
+It’s a fairly basic version, but enough to get started.
 There are in-app purchases as well, and if you enjoy the game, it’s probably worth purchasing a few expansions.

 Whispers of a Machine